JackInSightsV2/Semantic-Media-Compression/README.md

 - Industry partnerships
 - Regulatory compliance

 **Timeline Reality**: Phase 2 may require 5-10+ years of AI research breakthroughs.
-The revolutionary potential exists, but depends entirely on solving fundamental AI accuracy and consistency challenges that don't currently have clear solutions.
+The potential exists, but depends entirely on solving basic AI accuracy and consistency challenges that don't currently have clear solutions.

 ## Cross-Reference Guide